 The fall of Rome in the 5th-century had profound consequences throughout Europe.
 The fall of Rome was to also affect the future history of Europe, but the impact varied with both the local populations and the specific Barbarians tribes which graduall spread throughout Europe and the British Isles.
 The Barbarians did not invade in a hughe wave, but in different sized groups of various tribes (Franks, Teutons, Visigoths, Burgundians, Vandals, Vikings, and others).
 Over time the Barbarians and local populatiuons and their cultures merged.
 Although Roman armies were defeated, the Roman Church would succed in Christianizing the Barbarians. the Carolingian family had by the mid-8th century deposed the Merovingian dynasty.
 Charlemagne and his descendents would found many of the major European nations.
 The barbarian war lords of the 5th the century had emerged as rulers annointed by God, responsible for preserving the Faith as well as the security of his subjects.
 The dual role invested the king with political, religious, and culture responsibilities.
 While the Feudal System and Catholic Church dominated Europe a variety of factors made for the develooment of natioinal differences.
 Europe even before the Barbarian invasions was split between the Germanic east and the Roman west and south.
 This cultural divide was to have a profound impact on Europe.
 Even within the Roman Empire there were many regional differences.
 While city centes were often Romanized, throughout the Empire rural populations often retained their native languages and cultural destinctness.
 In addition differentares of Europe were conquered by different Barbarian tribes.
 Many other factors such as geogeaphy and climate caused the evelopment of economic and other cultural differences.

 The medieval history of the Low Lands in genral was complicated, but led to the development of an independent spirit which caused the Dutch to resist first Spanish and then French rule.
 Here they were assisted by both geography and the interests of the English in preventing a continental power from dominating the area.
 Charlemagne had his son Louis the Pious made co-emperor during his life time.
 When Louis died, his sons quareled.
 Much of European history can be seen as a coninuation of these quarels.
 A series of battles eventually led to the Treaty of Verdun (843).
 Three of Charlemagne's grandsons agreed on how to divide his empire.
 Charles the Bold took West Francia which evolved into modern France.
 Lothair took the title of Emperor and the Middle Kingdom which would become the basis for the small sttes tht developed between France and Germany.
 Louis the German took West Francia which would evolve into modern Germany.
 Most of modern Belgium was in Lothairs Middle Kingdom.
 A narrow strip of land located north and west of the Scheldt river was part of Louis' German kingdom.
 Gradually most of modern Belgium came under the control of the German kings.
-As with other areas of Lothair's Middle Kingdom, it would be contested by France and Germany not only in the medieval era, but into the 20th century.
-Here England would play a major role beginning in the late medieval era to ensure that the Low Countries would remain independent.
+As with other areas of Lothair's Middle Kingdom.
+The textile industry of Fkanders would make it ione of the most valuable provinces in Europe.
+The Low countries would be contested by France and Germany not only in the medieval era, but into the 20th century.
+Here England would play a major role beginning in the late-medieval era to ensure that the Low Countries would remain independent.
 Geography also played an important role.
 Rivers from Germany flowing north emptied into the North Sea through the Low Countries.
 As rivers were he principal arteries of garments, this would help to make the Low countries important commercial centers.

 Tsar Boris I converted to Christianity (865 AD).
 One source reports that a Byzantine monk painted a picture of hell on the palace walls frighten Boris into accepting Orthodox Christianity.
 Many Bulgars object to this characterization as mocking the Tsar and suggesting that his choice of Christianity was unreasoned.
 There were important cultural and political reasons that influenced Boris to convert the Bulgarians to Christianity.
 [Cherneva] It was his rule that encoureged that the Cyrilic alphabet was invented and spread.
 A substantial part part of the European population uses this alphabet.
 Tsar Simeon (893-927) expanded the Bulgar kingdom.
 At this time Bulgaria experienced a "Golden Age" since Bulgaria experienced amazing cultural progress and geographically possesed the areas between three seas surrounding the Balkans - Black, Aegean and Adriatic.
 Simeon was crowned as an 'Emperor of Bulgarians and Romans' by the Patriarch in Constantinople (913).
 [Cherneva] The Byzantine Emperor, Basil II gained a decisive military victory and had the eyes of 15,000 Bulgarian soldiers put out (1014).
 Bulgaria came under Byzantine rule in 1018.
 A Second Bulgarian Empire (1185-1396) was created when two brothers, Asen and Peter, led a general uprising against Byzantium.
 The Second Empire extended over Thrace, Macedonia and Albania.
 It was Tsar Ivan II (Ivan Asen) (1218-1241) who extended the Bulgarian empire over the largest area.
 He conqquered virtually the entire Balkan Peninsula, except for Greece in the extreme South which remained under Byzantine control.
 After Ivan II, Bulgaria declined and was confronted with a rising Srbian Christian kingdom.
 Macedonian which had been part of Bulgaria was conquered by Serbia (1330).
 Fighting between the two Christian kingdoms weakened both.